Stuart Millar

-Stuart Millar (born 16 May 1965 in Bellshill), is a Scottish former football player and manager and former Director of Football at Airdrieonians.
+Stuart Millar (born 16 May 1965), is a Scottish former football player and manager and currently Chief Scout (Scotland) at Ross County FC.

+Career

-Millar began his playing career with his home town club Airdrieonians, where he scored on his full debut at 17 years of age.
+Millar was born in Bellshill.
+He began his playing career with his home town club Airdrieonians, where he scored on his full debut at 17 years of age.
 He then joined Dundee, where he failed to make the breakthrough to the first team.
 He moved onto First Division club Montrose.

 He then signed for Clyde, becoming Craig Brown's last signing as Clyde manager.
-He enjoyed the best spell of his career with Clyde, playing over 100 times for the club in 4 years.
+He enjoyed the best spell of his career with Clyde, playing over 100 times for the club in four years.
 He then moved on to play for Alloa Athletic and Dumbarton.
 Stuart also had a successful spell playing in Cyprus with 1st Division club Evagoras Paphos.
 Whilst he was there the Cypriot club qualified for the UEFA Cup.

-Following successful spells in junior football management with Carluke Rovers and Cumbernauld United, where they won 4 promotions, he became assistant manager at Stranraer, under Neil Watt.
+Following successful spells in junior football management with Carluke Rovers and Cumbernauld United, where they won four promotions, he became assistant manager at Stranraer, under Neil Watt.
 They were at Stair Park from 2003 until 2006.
 Highlights included winning the Third Division title in their first season, followed by a further successive promotion from the Second Division to the First Division.
 A record of their time at Stair Park is in Stuart's charity book - Stranraer FC - "The Neil Watt Years", which was published in 2009.

 Millar was the chief scout at Ross County, a position he held from October 2007 to April 2010.
 Millar was appointed head coach of Clyde, but on 2 February 2011 he was sacked by Clyde.